 Irish weather forecast for the week ahead

-Tuesday will be mostly cloudy with a spot of drizzle occurring in the late afternoon.
-In Limerick, there is expected to be heavy rainfall in the evening.
+It is expected to be drizzly and cloudy in most parts of the country, with similar mild temperatures nationwide.

-Nationwide, there will be scattered showers for the most the day, particularly early in the morning.
-This will be the same for Limerick in the early morning, and will be partially cloudy for most of the day, with a sunshower spell in the afternoon.
+There will be intermittent spells of rain this Tuesday, intensifying at 4pm and 8pm in Limerick.
+It will be mainly dry in the east and south of Ireland, and dull in the west and north with mild temperatures.

-It will be mainly cloudy on Thursday, with maximum temperatures hitting 18 degrees.
+In Limerick on Wednesday, there will be a wet start but it will remain partially sunny and cloudy after 3pm with maximum temperatures hitting 15 degrees.

-On Friday in Limerick, it will be mainly cloudy until the early evening when there will be heavy rainfall at around 5pm, Met Eireann states on its website.
-The national outlook is that there will be heavy rainfall in other parts of the country during the day.
+The national outlook is that it will be bright and blustery, with some heavy showers.

-On Saturday, there will be an eclectic mix of sunshine, partial cloudiness and rainfall throughout the day with maximum temperatures reaching 15 degrees.
+According to Met Eireann, Thursday will be the day to breathe a sigh of relief, as it will be mainly cloudy for the day, with similar conditions nationally.

 Leave your comment